 Accordingly, Nigeria’s challenge doubles because if the electorate wants those in power to be afraid governing “as they like.”
 They would have to make themselves become a bigger threat than the ONT by presenting existential threats of disobedience.
 Or even decimate the power of the ONT itself.
 Of what use has the ONT been to Nigeria?
 Other than steal the wealth of the nation, stagnate real growth and rendering it poor?
 And decivilise a whole nation with great potential.
 Nigerians lack clean water, electricity, good roads, guaranteed salaries, security and health care.
 Only because the ONT wants the money for themselves.

 The ONT is so used to taking Nigerian citizens for granted in the extreme that even with warning, it will not be too difficult to surprise it with decisiveness.
 Without warning it could be so easy.
 They are now too reliant on “mumu citizens” that the mere plural existence of “wised up citizens” will dislodge and decimate them out with certainty.

-Many may be persuaded that violence, sabotage and destruction is the only thing that citizens could do could make those power listen to the electorate and govern their jurisdictions responsibly.
+Some may persuade a good deal of people that violence, sabotage and destruction are the only thing that citizens could do could to make those powers listen to the electorate.
+And govern their jurisdictions with decency.
 And who can be more violent and bloodthirsty than elected politicians and security forces in Nigeria defending their personal interests?
-Though it has worked sometimes in the past, it is usually an overly extreme reaction and mostly a last resort in the face over-saturated hopelessness.
-Violence and its allies are not the first-lines or second-lines of action to ensuring those power govern well.
+Though it has worked sometimes in the past, it is an extreme reaction and a usual last resort in the face of over-saturated hopelessness.
+Violence and its allies are not the first-lines or second-lines of action to ensure those in power govern well.

 We need it hear it all again.
+And again.